ethanglaser/ECE264/README.md

 # ECE264

-Various files as completed as part of homeworks from ECE264 - Advanced C Programming
+Various files completed as part of homeworks from ECE264 - Advanced C Programming